archive-of-now/archive-of-now.github.io/_trinity/how-trinity-can-be-wrong.md

 sort_index: 7
 title: "How Trinity Can Be Wrong"
 description: |
+  Spells out concrete failure modes, disconfirming evidence, and user misuses that make Trinity auditable instead of a universal just-so lens.
 ---

 _Trinity as a grammar is only useful if it can fail in specific ways._